Lurchicus/bangMatrix/README.md

 I was finally able to track this program down on one of my backups.

 This program simulates the way a mine sweeper game would populate its game map.
-Nithing serious, just a fun exercise while I was learning Python.
+Nothing serious, just a fun exercise while I was learning Python.
 It's designed to run un a command shell in Windows or Linux.